 - Remember to turn in your I-94 card as you depart the U.S. unless you are travelling to Canada, Mexico or an adjacent island.
-In that case, make sure you do NOT give this up when leaving the U.S. upon your departure.
+In that case, make sure you do not give this up upon your departure when leaving the U.S.

 - A valid I-20 (F-1 students) DS-2019 (J-1 students) with a travel signature (page three on I-20) and revalidation signature (on the right side on DS-2019) dated less than six months from your planned date of re-entry to the U.S. from a Designated School Officer/Responsible Officer (Petra or Dave at the ISSO).

 - Only if you are obtaining a new visa.

 - A copy of your current course schedule.

 For students under NSEERS Special Registration, please remember to leave enough time for your exit interview at your last port of departure.

-TRAVEL ON OPT or OPT STEM (F-1 students)
+Travel on OPT or OPT STEM (F-1 students)